 Internet throttling is not generally part of the contracts signed between customers and ISPs.
 So when people ask is ISP throttling legal, the answer is unclear.
 Generally accepted rules governing access to the internet (the Open Internet Rules), suggest that discriminating between web users and limiting bandwidth is unfair and illegal.

 The Federal Communications Commission (FCC) tested this principle in Comcast Corp. v.
-FCC back in 2007, and the ISP was found to be unlawfully limiting web connections.
+FCC back in 2007 and the ISP was found to be unlawfully limiting web connections.
 But throttling still happens to manage data flows, whether it’s legal or not, and changes to net neutrality rules seem set to make it standard practice.

-Why is my ISPs throttling my connection?
+Why is my ISP throttling my connection?

 So why are ISPs so keen to implement this controversial practice?
-Firstly, it’s important to note that not all ISPs have confirmed that they do restrict bandwidth, and not all do so.
+Firstly, it’s important to note that not all ISPs have confirmed that they restrict bandwidth, and not all do so.
 It’s definitely bad PR to be unmasked as a “throttler” when you promise “unlimited” data packages, so many ISPs still keep it at a distance.

 How to tell if ISP is throttling your internet

 One of the annoying things about internet throttling is the mystery that surrounds it.
-For ordinary web users, massive drops in performance can come out of the blue, and ruin their online experience.
-Thankfully, it’s possible to tell if ISP is throttling the internet, and you don’t need to be an expert engineer.
+For ordinary web users, massive drops in performance can come out of the blue and ruin their online experience.
+Thankfully, it’s possible to tell if an ISP is throttling the internet, and you don’t need to be an expert engineer.

 Is your ISP throttling torrents?
 Ways to find out

 To start with, you’ll need a baseline download speed, and you can get this from SpeedTest.net.
 Now, start a test download in your client.
 Pick something popular and legal – a Linux build should do.
-Watch the download closely.
-If the speed reaches your baseline download speed, you’re not being throttled (or at least your torrents aren’t being singled out).
+Watch the download closely – if the speed reaches your baseline download speed – your ISP isn’t throttling your connection (or at least your torrents aren’t being singled out).

 What about Netflix?
 Can I tell if my ISP is limiting streaming speeds?

 BitTorrent throttling isn’t the only thing to worry about.
 Some ISPs have also started to target completely legitimate streaming services.
-For example, you may find your ISP throttling Netflix, if you go above certain download limits.
+For example, you may find your ISP throttling Netflix if you go above certain download limits.
 But how can you detect this?